MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ### AL0604 - use of implicit with

-Just qualifying with `Rec.` will not solve the problem.
+Just qualifying with `Rec.` will not solve this problem.
 The `IsDirty()` will still be vulnerable to upstream change.
-We want to remove the implicit with, but also offer an opt-in model to avoid forcing everyone to upgrading their code at once.
+We want to remove the implicit with, but also offer an opt-in model to avoid forcing everyone to upgrade their code at once.

 The solution for that is to introduce pragmas in AL. A pragma is an instruction to the compiler on how it should understand the code.
 The pragma instructs the compiler not to create an implicit with for the `Rec` variable.